A Sand Fly, Lutzomyia shannoni Dyar (Insecta: Diptera: Psychodidae: Phlebotomine)

 Adults

 Adults are small, silvery-brownish, long-legged flies with narrow bodies.
-The wings are less than 3 mm long, and are held erect above the body.
+The wings are less than 3 mm (1/8 in) long and are held erect above the body.
 They are nocturnally active insects with weak, direct flight capability, typically not dispersing more than a half kilometer (Morrison et al. 1993).
 Adults shelter during the day in dark, humid places such as tree holes, animal burrows or under rocks.
 Sexual dimorphism is marked between the male and female flies.
 Males have conspicuous external terminalia with a relatively small and slender abdomen compared to the female.
 Mandibles are absent in males (Young and Perkins 1984).

 Figure 5.
 Non-blood fed, adult female Lutzomyia shannoni Dyar, a sand fly.